The Washingtonian (Virtual) Travel Film Festival 2020 | Washingtonian (DC)

 About Time (2013, Richard Curtis)

-After an idyllic childhood surrounded by his eccentric but adorable family on the rugged coast of England, Tim’s dad (a hilarious Bill Nighy) shares a life-altering secret on his 21st birthday: the men in the family can travel backward in time—not, like, to the dark ages, but to moments they’ve personally lived and would like to do-over.
-Though time-travel is a central element, the movie never feels hokey or like fantasy.
-Rather, it’s a funny, heartwarming rumination on love—both the romantic and family kind—and a reminder that there’s beauty to be found even in ordinary, or difficult moments. —Marisa Kashino, senior editor
+After an idyllic childhood surrounded by his eccentric but adorable family on the rugged coast of England, Tim’s dad (a hilarious Bill Nighy) shares a life-altering secret on his 21st birthday: The men in the family can travel backward in time—not, like, to the Dark Agesmbut to moments they’ve personally lived and would like to do-over.
+Though time travel is a central element, the movie never feels hokey or like fantasy.
+Rather, it’s a funny, heartwarming rumination on love—both the romantic and the family kind—and a reminder that there’s beauty to be found even in ordinary, or difficult, moments. —Marisa Kashino, senior editor

 (Streaming: Netflix)